zoverlvx/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+Answer: Map returns a new array and forEach does not.

 2. What is the difference between a function and a method?

+Answer: Basically a method is just a function within an object or a class.
+    A method belongs specifically to that object or class.

 3. What is closure?

+Answer: A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables

 4. Describe the four rules of the 'this' keyword.

+Answer:
+    1. When this is global, it refers to the window.
+    2. When it is within an object, class, or function constructor, it is implicit and will refer to the values contained therein.
+    3. When the keyword new is used to invoke an instance of a class, object, or function constructor, 'this' will be bound to the values passed in.
+    4. 'this' can also refer to values from other classes, objects, or constructor functions when they've been inherited through methods like .call(), .apply(), and super().
+This type of 'this' is referred to as being explicit.

 5. Why do we need super() in an extended class?

+Answer: The super lets the class inherit props from another class when one class extends another.

 ## Project Set up